learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Outputing to JSON

-Finally, let's look at how we can write data back to JSON.
-Like loading, we first open a file (this time with write permission) and use the json package to transfer data to that file container.
+Finally, take a look at how you can write data back to JSON.
+Like loading, you first open a file (this time with write permission) and use the json package to transfer data to that file container.

 ```python